perrutquist/FFmpegPipe.jl/README.md

 We can create a movie by generating lots of plots and writing each one to the movie as a frame.

-Ffmpeg must already be installed, or this will not work.
+Plots and ffmpeg must already be installed, or this will not work.

 ```julia
 using FfmpegPipe